Amazon's Echo Show strips you of your last shred of privacy

 What if you're singing your favorite Marvin Gaye song while playing, you know, dress-up?
 You might not even hear or see your Show showing your visitor way too much.

-What if you're talking to yourself or your loved one about the very person who suddenly butts in and realizes that you consider that soul an heartless miser, a poor friend or a dangerous psychotic?
+What if you're talking to yourself or a loved one about the very person who suddenly butts in and realizes you consider him or her a heartless miser, a poor friend or a dangerous psychotic?

 Amazon didn't immediately respond to a request for comment.